Google to let users use ‘Classic Assistant’ over Bard upon its rollout

 — AssembleDebug (@AssembleDebug) November 22, 2023

-The core Bard chatbot has been slowly rolling out across 180 countries and territories.
-Throughout the year, Canada has been largely omitted from having access.
+The core Bard chatbot has been slowly rolling out across 180 countries and territories — unfortunately, not including Canada.
 It’s noted that reasons for Canada’s omission could be drawn from Bill C-27, which covers AI regulations.
 Another possibility is that the Canadian privacy authorities are investigating ChatGPT and its collection of personal information.
-While not directly affecting Bard, it could have the Canadian launch on ice until final results are collected.
+While not directly affecting Bard, this could be why the Canadian launch is on ice for now.

 When attempting to use Bard via the Google website in Canada, users are met with a message reading, “Bard isn’t currently supported in your country.
 Stay tuned!”
 This is the same message that has been displayed over the course of the year.

-The big awaited feature for Assistant with Bard is full mobile integration.
-Bard is largely accessible via a website.
-So, it’s not the most convenient feature to use on mobile.
+The key awaited feature for Assistant with Bard is full mobile integration.
+Bard is largely accessible via the web, so it’s not the most convenient feature to use on mobile.
 Integration into Assistant will enable users to have full-fledged power at their fingertips.
-Currently, some Pixel 8 users are already testing Assistant with Bard with early access.
+Some Pixel 8 users are already testing Assistant with Bard with early access.

 When the new Bard integration does launch, it’ll arrive to the public on both Android and iOS.